 https://your-subdomain.gadget.app.
 There's no deploy step or setup process to move your app into production -- it's ready to go as soon as you are.
 This is because Gadget development environments run on the same infrastructure as the production ones, so deploying is really just publishing the latest version of your app to production.

 The Gadget Editor includes excellent tooling for understanding how your application is working in development and production.
 Each application has a dedicated log viewer where your logs and the platform's logs are both searchable.
-Each database table in an app also has a dedicated, operator facing data viewer for quickly inspecting record state.
+Each database table in an app also has a dedicated, operator-facing data viewer for quickly inspecting record data.